JorgeSaicoski/node-courses/README.md

 # Courses Node

 ## This is a backend software, so you will need a frontend to use it properly
+this app was created to let a "admin"/"teacher" make a few question for them stundents.

 # Todo: